IMMM-SFA/diyepw/paper/paper.md

 # Relationship to other resources in this research area

 `diyepw` was inspired by the Local Actual Meteorological Year File (LAF) application [@Bianchi2019-lm].
-LAF provided a free downloadable application that used web-based access to real meteorological data from the MesoWest database [@mesowest] through an API [@mesonet] and processed it into an EPW weather file, allowing the user to combine results from multiple weather stations and multiple time years if desired.
+LAF provided a free downloadable application that used web-based access to real meteorological data from the MesoWest database [@mesowest] through an API [@mesonet] and processed it into an EPW weather file, allowing the user to combine results from multiple weather stations and from multiple years if desired.
 `diyepw` addresses some of its key limitations:

 - LAF's workflow requires downloading and clicking and is not fully automated.